-Prolonged operating hours or constant usage.
+Prolonged operating hours or constant usage or heavy loading cycles.

 Extreme Operation

 - In sandy or dusty locations, such as cement plants, lumber mills, and coal dust or stone crushing sites. - High-temperature locations, such as steel mills and found-ries. - Sudden temperature changes, such as constant trips from buildings into the open air, or in refrigeration plants.